truongconghiep/CarND-LaneLines-P1/writeup_P1.md

 center = [(x1 + x2)/2, (y1 + y2)/2]

-Based on the calculated slope the lines will be seperated in 2 groups: left and right.
+Based on the calculated slope the lines will be separated in 2 groups: left and right.
 If slop is positive then put it in the right group, else put it in the left group.
 Here a slop threshold can be introduced to filter out the lines, which should not represent any lane lines.
 For example lines, which have very small slope.
 After that an average slope and center for each group will be calculated.
 These slop and center represent the left and right land lines in the original image.
 Unfortunately, with slope and center we can still not draw the lines on the original image, thus we must find out 2 end points of the line.
 To determine these 2 points we just give 2 y-coordinates and calculate the corresponding x-coordinates with following formula: